WasiqulIslam/NoteBook/README.md

 to "no".
 In that case, this program will always prompt you for entering password(key) every time this program is run.
+You need to enter the password/code twice to prevent typo related errors.
 It is upto you whether you keep your password in settings file or provide it every time this program runs.
-If you do not change the settings file at all this program will use the key "password" as a password(according to the default settings).
+If you do not change the settings file at all this program will use the key "password" or "no need" as a password(according to the default settings).
 You can also change the date/time format if you like.